Module scenariogeneration.xodr.signals_objects

 Methods

-repeat() adds a dictionary to _repeats[] list to create a subelement for repeating the Object add_outline(outline) adds a outline of the object get_element() Returns the full ElementTree of the class get_attributes() Returns a dictionary of all attributes of FileHeader
+_repeatsto create a subelement for repeating the Object. add_outline(outline) Adds an outline to the Object. add_parking_space(parking_space) Adds a parking space to the Object. get_element() Returns the full ElementTree representation of the Object. get_attributes() Returns a dictionary of all attributes of the Object.Initialize the Object.

 Parameters